yliapis/blog/_posts/2018-1-14-The-Kalman-Filter.md

 To begin, let's introduce the concept the Kalman Filter is based upon: Recursive Bayesian estimation, or the [Bayes filter](https://en.wikipedia.org/wiki/Recursive_Bayesian_estimation).
 Simply put, the goal is to estimate an unknown probability density function recursively over time using incomplete or noisy measurements [4].

-we can represent our dynamical system as a hidden markov model (HMM).
+We can represent our dynamical system as a hidden markov model (HMM).

 ![Image](/assets/media/The-Kalman-Filter/HMM.png)